 - Count them as inventory shrinkage, which affects your Bookstore inventory cost flow.

-Returns are finally processed in the Admin > Returned Items report.
+You can do both of these things in the Admin > Returned Items report.

 - Go to Admin > Returned Items.